jeroentaverne/msx_keyboard_interface/README.md

 Setup:

 - The interface doesn't need external power, the micro USB connector stays disconnected during normal use
 -	Insert the interface into the keyboard connector of the MSX.
-Make sure for the Philips version the "TOP SIDE" text is pointing to the top.
+Make sure for the Philips/Viktor version the "TOP SIDE" text is pointing to the top.
 -	Connect an USB keyboard which matches the layout of the original MSX keyboard, else the symbols will be in the wrong locations.
 For instance: Sony HB-F700P needs US international keyboard.
 HB-F700S need Spanish keyboard.
 HB-F700D need German keyboard.
 HB-F700F needs French keyboard.
 NMS8250/00 needs US international keyboard.
 NMS8250/16 needs Spanish keyboard.
 -	USB hubs and USB keyboards with built in USB hub are currently not supported
 -	Turn on the MSX without any floppy disk or cartridge inserted.